TDM Parameters — Parameters Coupling — Implementation Guidelines

 • Verify that the LU_PARAMS table is attached to the LU schema.

 • Verify that the TDM_BE_IIDS table is attached to the LU Schema.
-This table is mandatory for the parameters coupling mode and is used for joining multiple LU schemas when the task contains parameters of multiple LUs.
+This table is mandatory for the parameters coupling mode and is used for joining multiple LU schemas when a task contains parameters of multiple LUs.

 • Verify that the linked fields in the LU tables have identical data types.
-The linked fields must have identical data types in order to support the MDB export of the LU schema into the TDM DB.
+This is required for supporting the MDB export of the LU schema into the TDM DB.

 Optional — Adding Parameters to a Logical Unit